JinleYe/online_store/backend/ReadMe.md

 This process allowed us to evaluate and verify that our Pixelated Paradise API did what it was supposed to do; it prevented bugs and improved performance.

-## Further Implementations:
-Here are a few ideas on how we would like to expand on this API:
-- X
-- Y
-- Z
 <br/>
 Thank you for reading this guide!